Simple Unified Model

 This note provides a simple and rigorous mathematical model for valuing, hedging, and managing the risk of all derivative instruments.
 It is based on (Ross 1978) “A Simple Approach to the Valuation of Risky Streams” where he showed

-If there are no arbitrage opportunities in the capital markets, then there exists a (not generally unique) valuation operator, L.
+If there are no arbitrage opportunities in a market, then there must exist a (not generally unique) positive linear operator that can be used to value all marketed assets.

-The not generally unique valuation operators are determined by deflators: positive measures that depend only on the information available at each trading time.
-Ross’s theory applies to all instruments, not just a bond, stock, and option that (Black and Scholes 1973) and (Merton 1973) considered.
-His insight was to realize option valuation has nothing to do with probability and used the Hahn-Banach theorem to show prices are constrained by the geometry determined by cash flows.
+Unlike (Black and Scholes 1973) and (Merton 1973) Ross made no assumptions on the underlying stochastic processes for prices.
+He does not require Brownian motion, the Itô calculus, or partial differential equations.
+His insight was to realize option valuation has nothing to do with probability and used the Hahn-Banach theorem to show prices are constrained by the geometry determined by model cash flows.

 There is a clear trajectory in Mathematical Finance from simple closed-form models to those allowing more realistic features to be incorporated.
 Classical models assume there is no bid-ask spread (perfect liquidity) and prices are a real numbers (infinitely divisible).
-We also make that unrealistic assumption.
+See Unified Finance for a rigorous model that can incorporate these features.

 Ross thought of prices as right-continuous functions and identified the jumps as the cash flow/dividend.
-This no longer works if the trading times are discrete.
-Also, calling the close-to-open price gap a dividend is a categorical mistake.
-It is market repricing, not a payout.
+Calling the close-to-open price gap a dividend is a categorical mistake.
+It is market movement, not a payout.
+In fact, stocks trade at integral multiples of their minimum trading increment so every price change would be considered a dividend payment under Ross’s definition.
+It also fails if the trading times are discrete.

 A trading strategy is a finite number of strictly increasing stopping times \tau_j\colon\Omega\to T, 0\le j\le n, and number of shares to buy at \tau_j denoted \Gamma_j\colon\Omega\to\boldsymbol{{R}}^I where \Gamma_j is constant on \{\tau_j = t\} for all t\in T. Shares accumulate to position \Delta_t = \sum_{\tau_j < t} \Gamma_j.
 Note the strict inequality.
 Trades take some time to settle before becoming part of the position.
 We also write this as \Delta_t = \sum_{s < t} \Gamma_s where \Gamma_s = \Gamma_j when s = \tau_j and is zero otherwise.
 Note \Delta_t + \Gamma_t = \Delta_u for u > t when u - t sufficiently small.